zentarilabs/pods-and-clues/docs/cases/case-000.md

 ## Nova Knowledge Check
 *Pre-Case Readiness Verification*
-To proceed with **Case 001**, all interns must confirm foundational knowledge from the overview.
+To proceed with **Training Module 001**, all interns must confirm foundational knowledge from the overview.

 ---